graemen/vox_ex_machina/README.md

 There is also a precompiled SCMage.so compiled on Ubuntu 16.10 x86_64<br>
 There are currently some paths in a few files that need to be edited in the code.
 They are marked with "TODO:"<br>

-To get it all working build Festival and the SpeechTools using the scripts provided in SCMage.
+To get it all working:
+- build Festival and the SpeechTools using the scripts provided in SCMage.
-Edit the file paths in SCMage.sc and copy the relevant binaries from examples to bin dirs.
+- edit the file paths in SCMage.sc and copy the relevant binaries from examples to bin dirs.
-Copy SCMage.sc to ~/.local/share/SuperCollider/Extensions/classes.
+- copy SCMage.sc to ~/.local/share/SuperCollider/Extensions/classes.
-Copy SCMage.so to ~/.local/share/SuperCollider/Extensions/plugins.
+- copy SCMage.so to ~/.local/share/SuperCollider/Extensions/plugins.
-Make sure the data dir including here lives under the mage dir and supply a shortcut to it in the voix directory.
+- make sure the data dir including here lives under the mage dir and supply a shortcut to it in the vox directory.

 The Festvox voices are under the directory "data".<br>
 Obviously you should have some experience using SuperCollider.